-South West Wales combines large areas of rural landscape and spectatular coastline with vibrant city life.
-Our second city Swansea has a multicultural population of about 239,000 and has two universities to boast.
-You can also watch Premier League football in the Liberty Stadium.
+South West Wales combines large areas of rural landscape and spectacular coastline with vibrant city life.
+Our second city Swansea has a multicultural population of about 239,000 and has two universities.
+You can also watch Premier League football at the Liberty Stadium.

 The region is best known for its scenery.
 There’s the Gower Peninsula Area of Outstanding Natural Beauty near Swansea and the UK’s only coastal National Park, Pembrokeshire Coast.
 The National Botanic Garden of Wales and the Pembrokeshire Coast National Park are both located here and are also well worth visiting.
 There are two ferry ports that connect us to Ireland; Fishguard and Pembroke and rail links to the North and Cardiff, our capital city.

 Dylan Thomas was born here and you can see his Thomas Boathouse at Laugharne.
 Other famous faces to be born in the region include Richard Burton, Anthony Hopkins, Michael Sheen, Catherine Zeta Jones and Bonnie Tyler.